Follow the conference on social media #SelfHarm

-According to a recent survey from NHS England “Non-suicidal self-harm in 16- to 74-year-olds has increased from 6.4% in 2014 to 10.3% in 2023/24” confirming the need for more work to be done on self-harm prevention.
-This conference will look at the latest national developments in self-harm interventions including current initiatives to reduce the gap in service provisions.
+This conference focuses on improving services and outcomes for children and young people who self-harm.
+The event will look at the latest national developments in self-harm interventions including current initiatives to reduce the gap in service provisions.
 We will also learn from findings from a report into the influence of social media platforms on self-harm and the impact of the Online Safety Act:

 Molly Rose Foundation, August 2025

-Through case studies and expert advice this conference will explore how we can support people who self-harm by ensuring a compassionate approach, understanding the common causes and drivers, as well as supporting and improving practice and support in schools
+Through case studies and expert advice we will explore how we can support people who self-harm by ensuring a compassionate approach, understanding the common causes and drivers, as well as developing safety plans with a path to recovery.

 This conference will enable you to:

-Network with colleagues who are working to improve services and outcomes for people who self-harm
+Network with colleagues who are working to improve services and outcomes for children and young people who self-harm

 Reflect on the Lived Experience of a person who has self-harmed